pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 If we're doing TDD, yes, we get a lot of value out of the tests we're writing, in the moment.

 But aside from TDD, who benefits the most from our tests?
 It's not you, when you write the test.
 You've got all the context about the test being written.
-You most likely know what the code does that you are writing.
+You most likely understand the code that you are writing.
 If you'd just finished writing the `validateBeer` function, and I asked you what the system was supposed to do with a beer that didn't have an ABV, you'd likely be able to tell me the answer - without looking at any tests.

 But if a teammate makes a change a few months from now and this test suddenly starts failing, that teammate will have no context.
-They won't know why this test was written in the first place, and they will not know details of how the test was made to pass.
+They won't know why this test was written in the first place.
+They will not know details of how the test was made to pass.
 They might not even know that ABV is a thing.

 `Noisy Test`, a test that is filled with irrelevant setup code, will distract them from discovering why this test exists.
-It will take them a lot of time to determine what makes this test unique compared to the others.
-They might have to compare it to several other tests to see what the difference is.
+It will take them time to determine what makes this test unique compared to the others.
+They might have to compare it to several other tests to find the difference.

 `Better Test`, on the other hand, removes the irrelevant setup details.
 This allows them to determine more quickly what makes this test unique.
 They might not know immediately why it is failing, but at least they'll know why this test exists, and how it is different.